Codecademy/docs/content/general/concepts/xml/xml.md

 ## Comments

 XML permits comments anywhere except inside element tags.
-They are enclosed between `<!--` and `-->` and generally do not affect the parsing of the xml document.
+They are enclosed between `<!--` and `-->` and generally do not affect the parsing of the XML document.